Certora/Documentation/docs/prover/cli/options.md

 When the deepest splits are too heavy to solve, but not too high in number, increasing this will lead to smaller, but more split leafs that run at the full SMT timeout.
-Conversely, if runtime is too high because there are too many splits, decreasing this number means that more time is spent on fewer, but bigger split leafs.
+Conversely, if run time is too high because there are too many splits, decreasing this number means that more time is spent on fewer, but bigger split leafs.